 Sharpest insult or one-liner:

 Emily at dinner was sort of the best.
-She lathers compliments onto Logan and suggest he and Rory procreate at a nice summer villa they plan to buy, which, creepy.
+She lathers compliments onto Logan and suggests he and Rory procreate at a nice summer villa they plan to buy, which, creepy.
 But it’s the way she replies to Lorelai’s retort that always gets me.
 Like, “Yes, Lorelai, I am paying attention to your underhanded jokes.”

 Lorelai: Mom, did you get a job at the Cape Cod Chamber of Commerce?